 03.02.02 General Security Program Requirements

 Verify that the licensee has developed and approved a written security plan specific to its facilities and operations.
-[37.43(a)]
+Verify that the plan has been reviewed and approved by the individual with the overall responsibility for the licensee’s security program.
+[37.43(a)(1) and (2)]

 Specific Inspection Guidance